AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpn_conn.html.markdown

 * `route_domain_name` - (Required) The name of a route domain, to which the vpn will be attached.
 * `connection_name` - (Required) Unique name of the connection.
 * `public_ip` - (Required) Public IP address.
 Example: "40.0.0.0".
 * `remote_as_number` - (Optional) AWS side as a number.
 Integer between 1-65535.
-Example: "12" Set for connection type of "dynamic BGP".
+Example: "12".
+Set for creating a BGP VPN connection from TGW in selected security domain.
 * `remote_cidr` - (Optional) Remote CIDRs separated by ",".
 Example: AWS: "16.0.0.0/16,16.1.0.0/16".
-Set for connection type of "static".
+Set for creating a static VPN connection from TGW in selected security domain.
 * `inside_ip_cidr_tun_1` - (Optional) Inside IP CIDR for Tunnel 1.
 A /30 CIDR in 169.254.0.0/16.
 * `pre_shared_key_tun_1` - (Optional) Pre-Shared Key for Tunnel 1.
 A 8-64 character string with alphanumeric underscore(_) and dot(.).
 It cannot start with 0.
 * `inside_ip_cidr_tun_2` - (Optional) Inside IP CIDR for Tunnel 2.
 A /30 CIDR in 169.254.0.0/16.